Skip to content

 systeminfo | findstr /B /C:"System Type"

-3. Now, all we need to do is run winPEAS to search for For weak service permissions
+3. Run winPEAS to search for weak service permissions:

 .\winPEASx64.exe